rixnco/widget-3dviewer/README.md

 # com-chilipeppr-widget-3dviewer
-Visualize your GCode in 3D by simulating your GCode run or seeing where your run is at in 3D while your CNC operation is in action.
+Visualize your GCode in 3D by simulating your GCode run or seeing where your run is at in 3D while your CNC operation is in action!

 ![alt text](screenshot.png "Screenshot")